josantonius/chatgpt-discord-bot/README.md

     ],
     "global_personality": "Maintain a cordial demeanor.",
-    "system_context": "You are an admin of a Discord channel assigned by Evelyn.", "error_message": "Words fail me at the moment :/" }
+    "system_context": "You are an admin of a Discord channel assigned by Evelyn.", "extra_system_contexts": {
+        "#ue": "You are an expert on Unreal Engine.
+You respond professionally and technically.", "#gamedev": "You are a game developer.
+You respond with enthusiasm and creativity."
+    },
+    "error_message": "Words fail me at the moment :/" }
 ```

+`model` is the model that the bot will use.
+The available models are `gpt-4o`, `gpt-4`, `gpt-3.5-turbo`,

 `memory_characters` are the number of characters that the bot will remember from previous messages.
 This value should not exceed the maximum number of tokens allowed by the model you are using.

 `history_refresh_interval` is the interval in seconds at which the chat context is refreshed.

+`history_refresh_success_message` is the message that the bot will send when the context is refreshed.

+`history_refresh_force_command` is the command that users can use to force a context refresh.

+`temperature` is the temperature parameter used when generating responses.
+Lower values will result.

 Replace `<Your OpenAI API key>` and `<Your Discord Bot Token>` with your actual OpenAI API key and
 Discord bot token respectively.